SergioMelladoMartin/OpenAcademy/README.md

-# Open Academy
-Open Academy es un modelo de Odoo diseñado para gestionar cursos.
-Con este modelo, podrás crear y gestionar cursos, sesiones, asistentes y otros aspectos relacionados con la organización de eventos formativos.

-## Requisitos
-Para poder utilizar Open Academy, es necesario tener instalado Odoo en tu equipo.
-Puedes descargar la última versión de Odoo desde su sitio web oficial.

-Además, deberás tener conocimientos básicos de programación en Python y conocimientos de administración de bases de datos.

-## Instalación
-Para instalar Open Academy en tu instancia de Odoo, sigue los siguientes pasos:

-- Descarga el archivo open_academy.zip.
-- Descomprime el archivo en la carpeta addons de tu instancia de Odoo.
-- Reinicia el servidor de Odoo.
-- Accede a la aplicación de Odoo y busca el módulo de Open Academy.
-- Instala el módulo.

-## Tecnologías
 ![Python](https://img.shields.io/badge/Python-3.6-blue.svg)
 ![Odoo](https://img.shields.io/badge/Odoo-14.0-green.svg)
 ![PosterSQL](https://img.shields.io/badge/PostgreSQL-9.6-red.svg)
+# Open Academy
+Open Academy is an Odoo model designed for managing courses.
+With this model, you can create and manage courses, sessions, attendees, and other aspects related to the organization of training events.

+## Requirements
+To be able to use Open Academy, it is necessary to have Odoo installed on your computer.
+You can download the latest version of Odoo from its official website.

+In addition, you will need to have basic knowledge of Python programming and knowledge of database administration.

+## Installation
+To install Open Academy in your Odoo instance, follow these steps:

+- Download the open_academy.zip file.
+- Unzip the file into the addons folder of your Odoo instance.
+- Restart the Odoo server.
+- Access the Odoo application and search for the Open Academy module.
+- Install the module.